athack-ctf/chall2025-man-hat-sin-cos-3/README.md

 ## Description

 Before leaving Dr. Dexter’s office you hear a notification sound coming from his computer.
-You look at the screen and notice an intriguing message. **IMAGE INCLUDED--Participants must download it**
+You look at the screen and notice an intriguing message. **IMAGE INCLUDED--Participants must download it--Hugo can you plz add your high res file here :)) ty**

 You will know once you find the flag.
 This is an OSINT challenge; you will need to do some digging to find the flag.
 You will know once you find it (it follows the full ATHACK syntax).